 Cave Evil reviewed.
-I love it, ed it’s one of my favorite games of the year.
+I love it, no rx ed it’s one of my favorite games of the year.
 But I’m well aware that it’s like telling folks that Ulver’s black metal album “Nattens Madrigals” is a masterpiece while knowing full well that most people will think it’s just a bunch of ill-produced, amateurish noise.
 It isn’t going to be for everybody, and there are things about it that are willfully obscure or esoteric.
 Cave Evil is definitely not mainstream- it’s pretty old fashioned in an Avalon Hill/SPI kind of way, the artwork would be regarded as crude by many (when in fact it’s awesome and appropriate to the subject matter), and it’s a fairly ruthless elimination game like Titan or Wiz-War.

 Putting the black metal stuff aside, I still think it’s a great game.
 It’s like some long lost fantasy game from 1982, and I think that was exactly the design goal.
 There’s more Gary Gygax in its creatures and concepts than Tolkien, and I really appreciate that.

 Yeah, it’s expensive.
 It’s tough when you can get something like Drizzt or Gears of War for the same price and get tons of plastic toys.
 But for as much as I like both of those games, neither has the heart or the genuine “indie” spirit that Cave Evil shows.
 This is totally what I mean when I talk about bringing in new themes, new settings, and new influences.
 It's also a self-published, made-in-the-USA game with a very limited print run made by people who are totally passionate about both games and obscure music.
 Your $70 is buying something more precious than bubble gum machine figures.